xoofx/xoofx.github.io/_posts/2017-01-17-the-stark-programming-language-experiment.md

       some(T)
   }
   ```
-- Try to fix The Billion Dollar Mistake a 1 Million mistake by having a `null` safe language
+- Try to fix The Billion Dollar Mistake by having a `null` safe language

   ```csharp
   process(string name, string? valueMayBe)